 5.3.1 Transmitting operation of U2N Remote UE

-The transmitting part of the SRAP entity on the PC5 interface of U2N Remote UE can receive SRAP Data SDU from upper layer, and construct SRAP Data PDUs as needed (see clause 4.2.2).
+The transmitting part of the SRAP entity on the PC5 interface of U2N Remote UE can receive SRAP SDU from upper layer, and constructs SRAP Data PDU as needed (see clause 4.2.2).

-Upon receiving a SRAP SDU from upper layer, the transmitting part of the SRAP entity on the PC5 interface shall:
+Upon receiving an SRAP SDU from upper layer, the transmitting part of the SRAP entity on the PC5 interface shall:

 - if the SRAP SDU is not for SRB0:

-- Determine the UE ID and BEARER ID field in accordance with clause 5.3.1.1;
+- Determine the UE ID field and BEARER ID field in accordance with clause 5.3.1.1;

-- Construct an SRAP Data PDU by adding an SRAP header to the SRAP SDU, where the UE ID field and BEARER ID field is set to the determined value, in accordance with clause 6.2.2;
+- Construct an SRAP Data PDU with SRAP header, where the UE ID field and BEARER ID field are set to the determined values, in accordance with clause 6.2.2;

+- else:

+- Construct an SRAP Data PDU without SRAP header in accordance with clause 6.2.2.

 - Determine the egress RLC channel in accordance with clause 5.3.1.2;